Characterizing the Expressivity of Fixed-Precision Transformer Language Models: Characterizations of

 \subsection{Partially ordered DFAs}

-P.o.
-DFA is introduced in \cref{sec:characterizations}.
-Constructing the minimal DFA for a given language is a useful method for assessing whether the language is definable in $\ptl$. \begin{testexample} It is non-trivial to determine whether certain languages can be defined in $\ptl$.
+PODFA is introduced in \cref{sec:characterizations}.
+Constructing the DFA for a given language is a useful method for assessing whether the language is definable in $\ptl$. \begin{testexample} It is non-trivial to determine whether certain languages can be defined in $\ptl$.
 However, it becomes clearer when we consider its corresponding automaton.
 For instance, consider the language \textsc{dyck}-$(1,1)$, written as $\kleene{(\syma\symb)}$ in regular expression, the Dyck language over one type of parentheses with nesting depth limited to $1$.
 The minimal DFA accepting this language is shown below:

 This DFA is not partially ordered, as it can revisit both $\stateq_1$ and $\stateq_0$.
 Therefore, \textsc{Dyck}-$(1,1)$ is not definable in $\ptl$. \end{testexample}